 A huge part of succession planning is being sure that your successors will have the funds to buy out your estate at the time of transfer, and that you or your estate is appropriately compensated.
 This is essential, not only for your successors, but also for you.
 For instance, if you plan to transfer your business when you retire, you need to plan ahead so that you can “cash out” of your interest in the business, or provide a steady stream of income from your successors.

-If you have questions regarding taxes and business succession, or any other business estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (470) 443-0062.
+If you have questions regarding taxes and business succession, or any other business estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (470) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018

 - The Downsizing Generation: How to Handle a Surplus of Stuff When a Loved One Ages - April 18, 2018

 Leave a Reply